daormar/debasher/doc/design_doc_resident.md

 ### Conformance status today: gaps between this contract and the code (2026-09-19)

 Each one was verified by running the real classes, not only by reading the code.
-The ones marked fixed were fixed on 2026-09-20; the others are to be fixed before any guarantee is relied on.
+The ones marked fixed give the date; the others are to be fixed before any guarantee is relied on.

 - **G2 was violated, fixed on 2026-09-20.** `DATA` arriving on a port that was still pending in an open barrier round was stored in `channel_state` but never